jsore/jsore/README.md

 ### Things of possible interest

 [ ] - npm module <b>0MQ</b> for messaging patterns, instead of using plain socket communication

+> why the hell is check-list formatting not working? https://i.imgur.com/iCD0mbi.png